Since February 2017, The Medical School has had its own separate Research Ethics Committee.

 For any Medical School Submissions, please visit the Medical School Research Ethics and Governance Committee Web Page

-The remit of the College of Human and Health Sciences (CHHS) Research Ethics Committee (REC) is as follows:
+The remit of the School of Health and Social Care Research Ethics Committee (REC) is as follows:

 *In respect of students, the term ‘research’ is given a broader definition to encompass service evaluation, where this concerns human participants.